soltanireza65/nestified/packages/correlation-id/README.md

-Here’s a **basic but professional documentation draft** for your `@nestified/correlation-id` package.
-It follows a structure similar to popular NestJS packages so it looks familiar to developers.

----

 # `@nestified/correlation-id`

-A lightweight, framework-agnostic **Correlation ID** utility for NestJS that ensures every incoming request (HTTP, WebSocket, RPC) has a unique identifier for distributed tracing and logging.
+A lightweight **Correlation ID** utility for NestJS that ensures every incoming request (HTTP, WebSocket, RPC) has a unique identifier for distributed tracing and logging.

 ---